pranath/blog/_posts/2021-05-22-state-of-the-art-deep-learning-image-model-2021.md

 layout: post
 categories: [deep-learning-theory]
 title: State-of-the-art Deep Learning image model techniques in 2021
-description: In this article we are going to look at some of the most advanced techniques available in 2021 for training deep learning vision models
+description: In this article we are going to look at some of the most advanced techniques available in 2021 for training deep learning vision models.
 comments: true
 image: images/deep1.jpg
 ---